ppy/osu-wiki/wiki/Beatmap_Discussion/en.md

 ### Old beatmaps

 A staff member has to move the beatmap manually to use Beatmap Discussion.
 [Ephemeral](/users/102335) is currently in charge of transferring beatmapsets.
+All existing maps in the WIP and pending statuses that do not have any mod posts in the forum have been converted to use Modding Discussion.

 ### Returning to the old modding system

-With the osu!client open, you can access the old modding page by clicking on the speech bubble icon in the song selection screen and selecting `Beatmap Topic`.
-You can also click on `Quick Reply` in the beatmap editor via the `Web` menu.
-You can also find it by looking in the creator's post history through their profile.
+It is no longer possible to return to the old modding system.
+The only maps that may use the old system are those with mod posts.
+If maps already use Modding Discussion, the forum thread will not have a reply button, instead, it will replaced with a button that redirects to the Modding Discussion panel.

 ## Accessing the Beatmap Discussion page